Rari-Capital/fuse-v1/README.md

 - Our changes to the fork are relatively minimal, we mostly selectively include files or apply minimal modifications to the files
 - We should attempt to keep the diff as minimal as possible and don't change files we don't have to

-## Changelog
+## Fixtures

-- Ported foundry-rs/forge-std to 0.5.17 (fairly untested) and moved into src/test/utilities
+Scripts to generate interfaces

 ## Tips